Mrs. Sharon Cartwright

 In fifth grade your child will grow as a disciple of Jesus by learning about the Sacraments.
 Each chapter studied has a Sharing Faith with My Family handout, to help you support and reinforce what your child is learning in school.
 Below is a list of Sharing Faith with My Family handouts for the Sacraments covered so far this year:

-Keep up-to-date on our curriculum through our monthly classroom newsletters:
+Click on the link below to keep up-to-date on our curriculum through our monthly classroom newsletter:

 If your child is reading books that are too easy, they will progress less quickly since they are not being introduced to as many new words and sentence structures.
 If the books are too difficult, they will not adequately comprehend and will become frustrated.
 My goal is to have your child enjoy reading and to improve their comprehension skills by the end of fifth grade.
 Here are some ways you can help.